mahadsabih/Pakistan-Sign-Language/README.md

 The real-time Pakistan Sign Language (PSL) interpretation system was tested using a variety of sign gestures captured through a camera connected to the FPGA.
 Below are the key results:

-- **Real-Time Sign Detection**: The system successfully detects PSL signs with an average accuracy of **XX%** and a processing latency of **YY milliseconds**.
+- **Real-Time Sign Detection**: The system successfully detects PSL signs with an average accuracy of **87%** and a processing latency of **78 milliseconds**.
-- **Efficient Hardware Utilization**: The FPGA-based implementation showed a significant improvement in processing speed compared to traditional CPU/GPU setups, with a **Z% reduction** in inference time.
+- **Efficient Hardware Utilization**: The FPGA-based implementation showed a significant improvement in processing speed compared to traditional CPU/GPU setups, with a **200% reduction approx.** in inference time.
 - **Scalability**: The system is capable of scaling to multiple gestures and signs, providing flexibility for real-world applications.
 - **Visualization**: Detected signs are rendered on screen in real-time, with corresponding translations displayed as text in Urdu and English.